 The ultimate aim is to help you introduce or integrate DAM / PIM in your software stack – so your retail content supply chain is more effective, productive, and scalable.

-Introducing PIM and DAM
+INTRODUCING PIM AND DAM

-Which sectors need PIM and DAM integration?
+Which sectors require PIM and DAM integration?

 PIM-DAM integration is valuable in any sector that needs to manage large volumes of product data – such as product prices, descriptions, SKUs – and product assets – such as product images, third-party logos, and packaging artwork.

-This includes – but isn’t limited to:
+This contains – but isn’t limited to:

 - Retailers and wholesalers